• Home Home

 How will cleaning out your closet make a difference?

 Following ever-changing trends and buying new clothes for every season and occasion are fashion habits that harm the planet.
-More than 100 billion garments are produced annually to keep up with demand, and production accounts for up to 10% of global carbon emissions.
+More than 100 billion garments are produced annually to keep up with demand, and production accounts for up to 10% of global carbon emissions

-By extending our clothing's life cycle, we can help reduce fashion waste: 73% of apparel ends up in a landfill or incinerated, but selling clothing to companies like ThredUp and buying secondhand help decrease the industry's climate impact.
+If we extend clothing's life cycle, we can help reduce fashion waste: 73% of apparel ends up in a landfill or incinerated, but selling clothing to companies like ThredUp and buying secondhand help decrease the industry's climate impact.

 By selling clothing to ThredUp, you can declutter your closet, make some extra cash, decrease fashion waste, and maybe even help someone find their new favorite shirt.